 There are many different types of composition.
 It can be difficult to know when to use each one to boost the interest level of your image.

-This is the act of placing the interest towards the corners of the image, rather than the centre.
+This is the act of placing the interest towards the corners of the image, rather than the center.

-It needs to help reiterate and portray your concept or message. if it doesn’t, it works against the image.
+It needs to help reiterate and portray your concept or message.
+If it doesn’t, it works against the image.

 Read more about these abused rules of photography composition here.